hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ✅ SF Symbol component (optional) with placement + size + weight + rendering + tint
 ✅ Image component (optional) using PhotosPicker; image files are stored in the App Group container and referenced by filename in the spec
 ✅ Prompt → Spec generation (Foundation Models) with validation + repair + deterministic fallback
 ✅ Patch edits (e.g. “more minimal”) against an existing spec, with deterministic fallback
+✅ **Matched sets (Small/Medium/Large)** with shared style/typography and per-size overrides (edited via the preview size picker)

 Next:
-- ⏭ Matched sets (Small/Medium/Large) + design system tokens
 - ⏭ Variables + Shortcuts

 ---